Medowhill/pl_articles/en/11/index.md

 ## Type Errors

-Free identifiers are the only reasons for run-time errors of WAE and F1WAE.
+Free identifiers are the only reasons for run-time errors of VAE and F1VAE.
 On the other hand, FAE expressions can result in run-time errors even though they do not contain any free identifiers.

 \[1 + \lambda x.x\]